-Will the Court order spousal support in my case?
+Will the court order spousal support in my case?

-- is either a) disabled or b) primary caretaker of a disabled child, or c) lacks earning ability to provide for his or her minimum reasonable needs.
+- is either a) disabled, or b) primary caretaker of a disabled child, or c) lacks earning ability to provide for their minimum reasonable needs.

 - Financial resources available to each party once their property is divided by the court,